hahnicity/ucdpv_vent_infrastructure/README.md

         psk=<WiFi password>
     }

-Then restart the networking service to gain wifi connectivity
+Then, on the command line, restart the networking service to gain wifi connectivity

     sudo service network restart